 Tap the pencil editing icon next to the time counter to open the event editing window.
 You can use any of these functions as described below.

-To return to the Clip Event Editor, tap Cancel or tap at the top of the screen.
+To return to Grid View, tap Cancel or tap at the top of the screen.

-The Clear Events function erases all events from the clip and resets all of its settings.
+The Clear function erases all events from the clip and resets all of its settings.